svenstaro/rofi-calc/README.md

     rofi -show calc -modi calc -no-show-match -no-sort

+The result of the current input can be selected with `Ctrl+Enter`, and history entries can be selected with `Enter`.
+By default this will just output the equation/result.

+Use the `-calc-command` option to specify a shell command to execute which will be interpolated with the following keys:

+* `{expression}`: the left-side of the equation
+* `{result}`: the right of the equation

+The following example copies the result to the clipboard (NOTE: `{result}` should be quoted since it may contain characters that your shell would otherwise interpret):

+    rofi -show calc -modi calc -no-show-match -no-sort -calc-command "echo '{result}' | xclip"

 It's convenient to bind it to a key combination in i3.
 For instance, you could use:

     bindsym $mod+c exec --no-startup-id "rofi -show calc -modi calc -no-show-match -no-sort"